 The velocity profile as the air flows along the length of the LED lights shows the velocity ramping up as it catches heat from the higher temperature surfaces.
 Convective induction is formed at the extremity of the vertical surface, this effect is characterized by air streams joining behind the LED spotlight.
 This generates some recirculation zones at the upper face of the PA casing.
 The casing being hollow at its rear, some recirculation and stagnation zones can be denoted in this region, which results in heat being higher in this zone.

 The goal of this electronics cooling project was to predict the temperature at the heating chips and heat distribution performance on the components of an LED spotlight.
-The CHT simulation was used to evaluate the flow and heat pattern of the specific design with specific material properties, geometry, and size.
+The CHT simulation was used to evaluate the flow and heat pattern of the specific design with specific material properties, geometry, and size, ultimately assessing the LED performance.
 The initial setup process was described for a specific load case and environment.
 The results highlighted the importance of the thermal interfaces between the different components in terms of heat dissipation, as well as the conductivity of materials in place.
 The fluid flow was then described to highlight some characteristic phenomenon of buoyancy-driven air flows present in natural convection electronic cooling case.

 The results showed the surface temperature of 345 K at the heating chips which proves that the design was satisfactory in order to maintain the component within their operational limits of 363.15 K. This design could be further improved by, for example, improving the board conductivity by using thermal vias or increase its copper content.